asaunders/public-domain-customized/README.md

 public-domain-customized
 ========================

-The Creative Commons Public Domain Dedication tool ("CC0") permanently dedicates works covered by copyright, database right, and personality right laws to the public domain.
+The Creative Commons Public Domain Dedication tool ("CC0") permanently dedicates works covered by copyright, database right, and publicity right laws to the public domain.
 By placing a work under CC0, the dedicator irrevocably waives all of their privileges under these legal regimes.
-Should that waiver not be possible due to the idiosyncrasies of a particular jurisdiction's laws, then the dedicator provides an irrevocable, all-permissive license under the applicable laws (i.e. copyright, database right, and/or personality right laws).
+Should that waiver not be possible due to the idiosyncrasies of a particular jurisdiction's laws, then the dedicator provides an irrevocable, all-permissive license under the applicable laws (i.e. copyright, database right, and/or publicity right laws).

 The license text itself is a fantastic piece of legal writing.
 This project seeks to provide modified versions of CC0 to better address specific use cases.
 In particular: